February 2001 El Salvador earthquake: Earthquake

-The focal mechanism and depth of the earthquake are consistent with shallow strike-slip faulting in the Caribbean Plate, along the line of the active volcanic belt.
+The earthquake's epicenter was located in Cuscatlán Department, 5 km south of Cojutepeque, the department's capital.
+According to the United States Geological Survey, the earthquake had a maximum Modified Mercalli intensity of IX (Violent).
+Shaking levels of MMI VII-VIII (Very Strong-Severe) were estimated in Cuscatlán, La Paz, San Vicente, San Salvador and Usulután Departments, with areas of Guatemala, Honduras, Nicaragua, Mexico, Costa Rica and Belize also thought to have been affected by mild tremors.
+The focal mechanism and depth of the earthquake are consistent with shallow strike-slip faulting in the Caribbean plate, along the line of the active volcanic belt.
 The fault trend is confirmed by the distribution of aftershocks.
 Despite its magnitude and shallow focus, there are no indications of surface rupture for this earthquake.

-The earthquake occurred almost exactly a month after the major earthquake in January that affected the same area of the country.
+The earthquake occurred exactly a month after the major earthquake in January that affected the same area of the country.
 It remains unclear whether or not the two events are related in any way.
 Some previous earthquakes that were associated with the subduction zone were followed within a few years by shallow events.
 Examples include shallow earthquakes in 1917 and 1919 following a subduction event in 1915, and the shallow earthquake in 1936 following a subduction event in 1932.